stasiu9/Banqsoft-s-Development-Task/README.md

 #### Firstly you should follow instructions in link below to install SQL Server:
 * https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker

-Next you should open backend project and setup migration:
+After this step you should change sql connection in appsettings.json Next you should open backend project and setup migration:
 * Remove the contents of the folder Migrations
 * Then open the Package Manager Console